 The Downtown Library features a large public display space which faces the front entrance of the library.
-The Philomathia case is approximately 42 inches deep and 22 feet long.
+The Philomathea case is approximately 42 inches deep and 22 feet long.
+This case is currently undergoing a renovation to make the lighting more appropriate for high-quality displays.